Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Data-Workload-Deployment-Steps/Automation-scripts.md

 	3. Import Az.Synapse module.
 	4. Import Az.Kusto module.

-	**Note**- Az.Accounts module has to be imported first and it's status should be available before importing the other modules.
+	**Note**- Az.Accounts module must be imported first and it's status should be available prior to importing the other modules.

 ## Creating the runbooks -